directdemocracy-vote/www/white_paper.md

 - Participate to the democratic debates!
 - Endorse others!
 - Vote!
-- Develop and run a trustee, a polling station, a publisher or an app!
+- Develop and run a judge, a polling station, a notary or an app!
 - Force the rulers to respect the outcome of the referendums!

 Your grandchildren will thank you for this.